19hours/sg-statutes/Acts/Medical Registration Act.md

 (4) If any member of the Board dies, resigns or is removed from office, the Minister may fill the vacancy by the appointment of a registered medical practitioner and every person so appointed shall hold office for the residue of the term for which his predecessor was appointed.

-(5) The powers of the Board shall not be affected by any vacancy in the membership thereof.
+(5) The powers of the Board shall not be affected by any vacancy in its membership.

 (6) At any meeting of the Board, 3 members shall form a quorum.